IAmAnthem/CanineCalculations/ReadMe.md

 The script will turn those descriptions into values, if you have enough known pets to compare against.

+### Relationships
+Once a character has had MANY litters, the compare ability also reports the relationship level between two canines.
+Any player can get the lineage tree for their canine at the bottom of the character's [Player Info Page](http://anguish.org/tools/player_info.php_)

-## What does the script do (right now)?
+## What do the scripts do (right now)?
+- Stat-Canine.ps1
   - Pick from a list of pets with known values
   - Paste in the comparison text (shortcut, hit ENTER after paste - mudders ARE keyboard warriors)
   - Report the number of traits 'solved'
   - Continue adding comparisons to refine
   - Report the known values and ranges for unknown values
+- PetRelations.ps1
+  - Compare the lineage of two pets to see if they are related
+  - If unrelated, report the lineage of any output puppies

+## Limitations of Scripts
+I'm starting with some assumptions and haven't really tested the workflow in the wild with someone not heavily invested in canine breeding.
+There are probably things I don't know.
+I don't do any data validation, you can probably break the script by injecting bad data into the CSV.
+Some

 ## Why isn't this an open webapp?
 - Poisoning: in an online world where people are anonymous, spiteful, and selfish an open website is invitation to destruction.
+You know who you are.
 - Privacy: The only data you see by example here has been OK'd by the data owner.
 Some players may choose to not reveal their pet lineage or stats for whatever reason.
 - Skills: I'm a systems engineer by trade and at heart, I learn enough code to do what I need to do.
 Currently that's PowerShell, not something sexy like the AWS stack.